Todd Family Pictures

 Note:

-In the last fifteen years there has been a surge of interest in historical and contemporary African-American quilt making, resulting in numerous exhibitions and publications.
-In 1983, as part of the Michigan Quilt Project, the staff of the Michigan Traditional Arts Program at the Michigan State University Museum began collecting information on African-American quilt making in the state.
+In the last fifteen years, there has been a surge of interest in historical and contemporary African-American quilt-making, resulting in numerous exhibitions and publications.
+In 1983, as part of the Michigan Quilt Project, the staff of the Michigan Traditional Arts Program at the Michigan State University Museum began collecting information on African-American quilt-making in the state.
 This program led to the museum's current exhibit, "African-American Quilt Making Traditions in Michigan," which runs through 29 September 1991.
 Approximately forty to fifty quilts are being shown with descriptive labels and photographs of the quilters.
-On these four pages are examples of the beautifully-pieced and skillfully sewn quilts presently [1991] on exhibit at the MSU Museum.
+On these four pages are examples of the beautifully pieced and skillfully sewn quilts presently [1991] on exhibit at the MSU Museum.

 This article appeared in Michigan History Magazine, July/August 1991, pp. 20-23.
 Marsha MacDowell is the Michigan State University Museum curator of folk arts; Lynne Swanson is the assistant curator of folk arts.
 The quilts are from the collections of the Michigan State University Museum.
 The photographs are courtesy of the Michigan State University Museum and may not be reproduced without permission (Contact MSU Museum).